 This roughly-translated sentence is by the French philosopher and historian Joseph-Ernest Renan, which he wrote in his “Phoenician Expedition” after finishing his archaeological mission in Lebanon (1860).

-During his mission, he discovered ancient inscriptions that were identified as Phoenician and was inspired to write about Lebanon and its unique history.
+During his mission, he discovered ancient inscriptions that were identified as Phoenician and he was inspired to write about Lebanon and its unique history.